call-learning/H5P.SoftSkills.H5P/H5P.SoftSkills/ARCHITECTURE.md

-To avoid passing down information such as translation string, questionnaire content, context id, we are using the new Context feature from React (https://fr.reactjs.org/docs/context.html) In many way we did not want "Dumb" components to be aware of the context so we wrapped it in entities such as Containers or H5PTranslatedText entity.
+To avoid passing down information such as translation string, questionnaire content, context id, we are using the new Context feature from React (https://fr.reactjs.org/docs/context.html) In many ways we did not want "Dumb" components to be aware of the context, so we wrapped it in entities such as Containers or H5PTranslatedText entity.

 ### H5P specifics

 * Translation could be managed otherwise but to be consistent with other H5P applications